ImageMagick/Usage-Markdown/transform/index.md

 [![\[IM Output\]](eval_log_pf.gif)](eval_log_pf.gif)

-This may seem very simular to the previous [Pow Evaluate Method](#evaluate_pow), but it isn't quite the same. '`Log`' will produce a appreciable slope as it approaches '`0`', where '`Pow`' will produce a vertial slope.
+This may seem very similar to the previous [Pow Evaluate Method](#evaluate_pow), but it isn't quite the same. '`Log`' will produce a appreciable slope as it approaches '`0`', where '`Pow`' will produce a vertial slope.
 The value controls the slope.

 A logrithmic function is also closely related to a exponential function, which is currently only implemented as [Sigmoidal Contrast Adjustment](../color_mods/#sigmoidal-contrast) operator.
 This contains the same slope features you can see in the above logrithmic curves.
 This explains why "`-sigmoidal-contrast`" is a better technique for enhancing images involving low light conditions, than a [Gamma Adjustment](../color_mods/#gamma) or 'power of' curve.